 Lana Z Caplan works across various media, including single-channel films or videos in essay form, interactive installations, video art, and photography.
-Inspired by particular locations and notions of utopia, her work often explores the implications of the social landscape on the physical landscape and the transformative experience images, social and immersive media have on our psyche.
+Her works are inspired by particular locations and sub-cultural notions of utopia – where one person’s utopia is often another’s undoing.
+Her work explores the implications of the social landscape on the physical landscape, unearthing buried or forgotten histories, and the transformative experiences images and social and immersive media have on our psyche.

 Lana Z Caplan is represented by: